Skip to content

 Combining Textures for Realistic Effects

-Creating realistic effects in plaster art often involves combining multiple textures.
+Creating realistic effects often involves combining multiple textures.
 Start with a base texture that mimics the overall surface you're recreating.
 Then, add finer details to enhance realism.

 For stone effects, combine rough and smooth textures.
 Use a trowel to create a rocky base, then add smoother areas with a spatula.
 For wood grain, use a comb to create long, parallel lines.
 Add knots with circular motions.